Academy Awards: Rules

 In most categories, the winner is selected from among the nominees by plurality voting of all members.
 Since 2009, the Best Picture winner has been chosen by instant-runoff voting.
 Since 2013, re-weighted range voting has been used to select the nominees for the Best Visual Effects.

 Film companies will spend as much as several million dollars on marketing to awards voters for a film in the running for Best Picture, in attempts to improve chances of receiving Oscars and other film awards conferred in Oscar season.
 The Academy enforces rules to limit overt campaigning by its members to try to eliminate excesses and prevent the process from becoming undignified.
 It has an awards czar on staff who advises members on allowed practices and levies penalties on offenders.
 For example, a producer of the 2009 Best Picture nominee The Hurt Locker was disqualified as a producer in the category when he contacted associates urging them to vote for his film and not another that was seen as the front-runner.
 The Hurt Locker eventually won.

+For the 99th Academy Awards (2027) and thereafter, AMPAS announced on May 1, 2026, its planned rules of eligibility.
+Actors and scripts generated by artificial intelligence (AI) will be excluded from acting and screenwriting categories, but human actors rendered by AI will be reviewed at discretion.
+Another rule change will expand eligibility of international films by allowing films that won eligible qualifying awards at film festivals, like the Palme d'Or (Cannes), the Golden Lion (Venice), and the Platform Prize (Toronto).
+Another new rule will allow an actor to be nominated more than once in a same acting category of the year.
+Another rule change will clarify eligibility of the Best Original Song category: to be eligible, a first song played as the "first music cue" of the end credits must be heard in at least the film's last fifteen seconds until the end credits start.